 Daily maintenance Weekly maintenance Monthly maintenance Clean the outside of the machine.
 Check the starter, the starter cord and the recoil spring.
 Check the brake band on the chain brake for wear.
-Replace when less than 0.024 inch (0.6 mm) remains at the most worn point.
-Check that the components of the throttle control work safely.
-(Throttle lockout and throttle control.)
+Replace when less than 0.024 inch (0,6 mm) remains at the most worn point.
+Check that the components of the throttle trigger work safely.
+(Throttle lockout and throttle trigger.)
 Check that the vibration damping elements are not damaged.
 Check the clutch centre, clutch drum and clutch spring for wear.
 Clean the chain brake and check that it operates safely.
 Make sure that the chain catcher is undamaged, and replace it if necessary.
 File off any burrs from the edges of the bar.
 Clean the spark plug.
 Check that the electrode gap is 0.020 inch (0,5 mm).
 The bar should be turned daily for more even wear.
 Check the lubrication hole in the bar, to be sure it is not clogged.
 Clean the bar groove.
+If the bar has a sprocket tip, this should be lubricated.
 Clean the carburetor compartment.
 Clean the outside of the carburetor.
 Check that the bar and chain are getting sufficient oil.
 Clean the air filter.
 Replace if necessary.
 Check fuel hose for cracks or other damage.
 Change if necessary.
 Check the saw chain with regard to visible cracks in the rivets and links, whether the saw chain is stiff or whether the rivets and links are abnormally worn.
 Replace if necessary.
+Check the cooling system weekly.
 Empty the fuel tank and clean the inside.
 Sharpen the chain and check its tension and condition.
 Check the drive sprocket for excessive wear and replace if necessary.
 Empty the oil tank and clean the inside.
 Clean the starter units air intake.
 Check all cables and connections.
 Check that nuts and screws are tight.
 Check that the stop switch works correctly.
 Check that there are no fuel leaks from the engine, tank or fuel lines.